 Between these meetings, the authority of the union is exercised by the New Zealand Executive which consists of the National President, National Secretary, and all Branch Secretaries and Branch President/Organisers.
 This body meets at least four times annually, also in Christchurch.

-The union’s National Officers consist of a full time National Secretary (based in Christchurch) and a National President which is an honorary position; both are elected every three years by ballot of all members.
+The union’s National Officers consist of a full time National Secretary and a National President which is an honorary position; both are elected every three years by ballot of all members.

 The branches include members from both meat plants and related trades.
 Each branch has its own elected President, Secretary, Vice President and Organisers.